What is Culture?, or

-Although the course will focus first and foremost on paintings and prints, we will discuss a number of texts that will help us to read and analyze these images in the context of the cultures that produced them.
-These include iconological theory by Erwin Panofsky and Ernst Gombrich as well as a number of art historical articles and texts on modern theoretical concepts, such as Stephen Greenblatt’s notion of self-fashioning and Laura Mulvey’s Male Gaze.
+The course will focus first and foremost on paintings and prints, but we will discuss a number of texts that will help us to read and analyze these images in the context of the cultures that produced them.
+These include iconological theory by Erwin Panofsky and Ernst Gombrich as well as a number of art historical articles and texts on modern theoretical concepts.

 Read a visual image in the context of its period.

 Analyze and discuss how this interpretation relates to the image’s creation, reception and stakeholders, and how the image engages with specific social and cultural discourses of its time.

 Write a substantial and well-structured iconological analysis of a small set of related images, and support the argumentation with historical sources and modern theory.

 Have a thorough grasp of the key concepts introduced and discussed in class and understand how these relate to the concept of diversity and its visual representation.

 Give a diachronic account of the development of different kinds of diversity in the Dutch Republic and England in in the period between 1600-1800.

 Give a detailed account of the various ways in which the visual arts were involved in these developments.